maliMirkec/personal-website/site/articles/how-to-handle-keybindings-in-atom.md

 <!-- more -->

+{% note %}
-**_Windows based shortcuts will be used but the same analogy could be applied for other operating systems._**
+_Windows based shortcuts will be used but the same analogy could be applied for other operating systems._
+{% endnote %}

 ## What are keybindings?